Public Transportation Accidents

 California law defines a “common carrier” as anyone who offers transportation to the general public for profit.

 California law also places a high standard of care on common carriers.
-Under California law, a common carrier must use the highest care and diligence of a very caution person when transporting passengers.
+Under California law, a common carrier must use the highest care and diligence of a very cautious person when transporting passengers.
 It must do all that is necessary under the circumstances to avoid injury or harm to its passengers.

 If a common carrier voluntarily accepts an ill or a disabled person as a passenger and is aware of that person’s condition, it must use as much additional care as is reasonably necessary to ensure the passenger’s safety, in view of the passenger’s physical condition.